History of Washington license plates

 The Department of Motor Vehicles is created.

-A new law requires all license plates to be manufactured with reflectorized material for easier identification in the dark.
+A new law requires all plates to be manufactured with reflectorized material for easier identification in the dark.

 Personalized plates, or vanity plates, are authorized by the legislature and made available to the public.
 These plates may contain 2–7 numbers or letters in any combination that doesn't conflict with existing plates.